1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1370 May 22, ALLEGED HOST DESECRATIONS (Brussels, Belgium)

 After killing a local wealthy Jew, the perpetrators tried to cover their tracks by accusing the Jews of Host desecration and escaping in the resulting confusion.
-A few hundred Jews were killed and the rest were banished from the country.
+Twenty Jews were burned to death, many injured, and the rest were banished from the country.
 A holiday was declared by the local churches.

 1918 July, ALLIED FORCES